3 Basic Tips for Conducting an Interview

 This gives those of us in the HR profession a great deal of responsibility throughout the process of vetting potential employees.
 Good candidates will quickly migrate to companies that appreciate their time and talent so putting your best foot forward during the selection process could be the difference between winning a new hire quickly and leaving a gap in your company that could take months to fill.

-3 Steps for Conducting an interview
+3 Basic Tips for Conducting an Interview

 Strategy 1: Create a selection plan